bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 validate email addresses.
 Some parameters are highlighted below.

 auth_env_id
     Environment variable used by external authentication system to store a unique identifier for each user.
 Leave it blank if there isn't one or if this method of authentication is not being used.

 auth_env_email
     Environment variable used by external authentication system to store each user's email address.
 This is a required field for environmental authentication.
 Leave it blank if you are not going to use this feature.

 auth_env_realname
     Environment variable used by external authentication system to store the user's real name.
 Leave it blank if there isn't one or if this method of authentication is not being used.

 user_info_class
     Mechanism(s) to be used for gathering a user's login information.
 More than one may be selected.
 If the first one returns nothing, the second is tried, and so on.
 The types are:

     * :paramval:`CGI`: asks for username and password via CGI form interface.
     * :paramval:`Env`: info for a pre-authenticated user is passed in system environment variables.

 user_verify_class
     Mechanism(s) to be used for verifying (authenticating) information gathered by user_info_class.
 More than one may be selected.
 If the first one cannot find the user, the second is tried, and so on.
 The types are:

     * :paramval:`DB`: Bugzilla's built-in authentication.
 This is the most common choice.
     * :paramval:`RADIUS`: RADIUS authentication using a RADIUS server.
 Using this method requires additional parameters to be set.
 Please see :ref:`param-radius` for more information.
-    * :paramval:`LDAP1: LDAP authentication using an LDAP server.
+    * :paramval:`LDAP`: LDAP authentication using an LDAP server.
 Using this method requires additional parameters to be set.
 Please see :ref:`param-ldap` for more information.

 rememberlogin
     Controls management of session cookies.